Chair – Becker

 Erin Collins has served as the Executive Director since October 2019.

-Prior to this role, Erin served as the External Affairs Manager for the Agency for State Technology overseeing all legislative affairs and communications efforts.
-She has previously worked as a consultant with National Strategies, a state and local government consulting firm, assisting clients with business development and procurement-related activities.
-She also held various positions with Florida TaxWatch, an independent, nonpartisan, nonprofit taxpayer research institute and government watchdog; including Director of Membership and External Relations.
+Erin has nearly two decades of experience in advocacy, communications and public policy.
+She previously served in the administrations of Governor Ron DeSantis and Governor Rick Scott.
+Prior to her role in state government, she served as a consultant with National Strategies, a state and local government consulting firm, assisting clients with business development and procurement-related activities.
+Erin also held various positions with Florida TaxWatch, an independent, nonpartisan, nonprofit taxpayer research institute and government watchdog.

-Erin is a past statewide chair of the Junior Leagues of Florida State Public Affairs Committee and currently serves on the board.
-She is also active in the Junior League of Tallahassee, having served in various leadership capacities over the last ten years.
-She is a member of Florida Blue Key and is the Immediate Past President of the Capital Area Gator Club.
+Erin is a past statewide chair of the Junior Leagues of Florida State Public Affairs Committee and currently serves on its Board of Directors.
+She is a Sustainer member of the Junior League of Tallahassee, having served in various leadership roles over the last ten years.
+She is an active member of Florida Blue Key, Capital Area Gator Club and Leadership Tallahassee Class 39.

 Erin was born in Boston, MA and was raised in Jupiter, Florida.
 She received a Bachelor of Arts in Political Science and Bachelor of Science in Telecommunication from the University of Florida.